 Another name for the condition is hemolytic disease of the fetus and newborn

 The condition affects an estimated 3 in 100,000 to 80 in 100,000 patients annually.

 Three antibodies are associated with severe fetal disease: anti-RhD, anti-Rhc, and anti-Kell(K1).

-Prevention is available against anti-D type only and this prevention has decreased the incidence of anti-D has dramatically.
+Prevention is available against anti-RhD type only and this prevention has decreased the incidence of Rh disease dramatically.

 Recent improvements in intrauterine management of these fetuses have improved the prognosis.

 Rh sensitization normally does not cause a problem in the first pregnancy.
-Most problems occur in future pregnancies with another Rh positive baby.
+Most problems occur in future pregnancies with another Rh-positive baby.
 The condition is called erythroblastosis fetalis during pregnancy.
-Once the baby is born, it’s called hemolytic disease of newborn.
+Once the baby is born, it’s called hemolytic disease of the newborn.